Mythoholics

 🌟 The Birth of the Prince

-In the royal gardens of Lumbini, Queen Maya Devi dreamt of a white elephant descending into her womb.
-Soon after, she gave birth to Siddhartha Gautama, under the shade of a sal tree.
-The boy was destined to become either a great emperor or a world teacher.
+In the tranquil royal gardens of Lumbini, Queen Maya Devi experienced a prophetic dream: an ethereal white elephant entered her womb.
+This foreshadowed the birth of Siddhartha Gautama, who emerged into the world under the protective shade of a sal tree.
+The infant was believed to have two possible fates—one as a mighty emperor or another as a revered spiritual leader.

 👀 The Four Sights